 - Whether the funding request is reasonable in relation to the scope of work, total project budget, and other partner contributions

-The McGill Innovation and Partnerships (I+P) Office will complete an Intellectual Property (IP) and commercialization assessment for each application, which will be sent to the IC along with the assessment conducted by the reviewers.
-The IC will then make a recommendation to the Scientific Steering Committee (SSC), which will make the final decision on the HBHL contribution.
-All HBHL co-funding is conditional upon obtaining an award from CQDM or MEDTEQ.
+The McGill Innovation and Partnerships (I+P) Office will complete an Intellectual Property (IP) and commercialization assessment for each application.
+The relevant partner agency (CQDM or MEDTEQ+) will perform the scientific review.
+NeuroSphere will then make a recommendation to the Innovation Committee which will make the final decision on the HBHL contribution.
+All HBHL co-funding is conditional upon obtaining an award from CQDM or MEDTEQ+.

 - All applicants will be notified by email of the results of their application